jongsoo1203/RefrigeratorWaterDispenser/README.md

+Visit this link for the web app repo: https://github.com/loty2019/water-dispenser-web
 # Smart Refrigerator Water Dispenser

 Are your mornings a rush, and those precious 40 seconds spent at the fridge seem like an eternity?
 Instead of sacrificing more sleep, why not make life easier?
 Enter the Smart Refrigerator Water Dispenser project!